 The Koret Foundation seeks strategic, collaborative solutions to leverage our grantmaking dollars.
 For more than thirty years, Koret has looked to market-based approaches and proven business principles to improve communities and the Bay Area.

-The Koret Foundation has played an instrumental role in developing the Koret Shelter Medicine Program with multi-million-dollar five-year grants, the first one starting in 2005.
-This grant allowed us to become firmly established as a program, as well as a leader for the development of shelter medicine nationally and globally.
+The Koret Foundation played an instrumental role in developing the Koret Shelter Medicine Program with multi-million-dollar five-year grants, the first one starting in 2005.
+These grants allowed us to become firmly established as a program, as well as a leader for the development of shelter medicine nationally and globally.
 The Koret Foundation’s emphasis on developing model programs fostered a collaborative spirit and allowed us to partner with numerous organizations to magnify the benefit of the foundation’s investment.
 The Koret Foundation continues to be the single largest supporter of the Koret Shelter Medicine Program as we work to create an enduring resource for educators, veterinarians, shelter workers and society through expansion of this website and refinement of shelter consultation services.
 We are honored and privileged to receive the support of this forward-thinking organization.

 The “KT Fund”